 Students who opt out of submitting SAT/ACT scores will be evaluated primarily on their high school grade point average and curriculum.
 Any optional documentation, such as letters of recommendation or an essay, will also be considered.

-Students who will need to submit test scores include:
+International students will need to submit test scores (Proof of English Proficiency).

 As a general rule of thumb, you should submit your test scores if you think they accurately represent your academic abilities.
 Please keep in mind the following: